-For that indicator, Medina and Schneider (2018) provides data for South Korea from 1991 to 2015.
-The average value for South Korea during that period was 33.18 percent with a minumum of 28.68 percent in 2014 and a maximum of 36.24 percent in 1998.
+For that indicator, we provide data for South Korea from 1991 to 2015.
+The average value for South Korea during that period was 25.7 percent with a minimum of 19.83 percent in 2015 and a maximum of 30.04 percent in 1998.

 Definition: The shadow economy as percent of total annual GDP.
 Detailed methodology of the estimations can be obtained from the following International Monetary Fund working paper by Leandro Medina and Friedrich Schneider (2018): Shadow Economies Around the World: What Did We Learn Over the Last 20 Years?